FBI says its top lawyer is leaving the bureau

 Boente became acting attorney general in early 2017 after Sally Yates, a holdover from the Obama administration, was fired after refusing to defend the president’s travel ban, and remained in that role until Jeff Sessions was installed.

-But the report said that Boente and other Justice Department officials “did not have accurate and complete information” from the FBI at the time they approved them,
+The report said that Boente and other Justice Department officials “did not have accurate and complete information” from the FBI at the time they approved them.

+Even so, Boente has nonetheless been criticized by conservative figures for his involvement in the Russia probe.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.